-- Display the worksheet that you want to edit (for more information, see "How to open a Discoverer worksheet"). - Select one or more worksheet items or cells by selecting the grab handle of worksheet items to highlight them. - Hint: You can select more than one item by pressing Ctrl and selecting another - 3.
-Select the Format link to display formatting tools above the worksheet data. - 4.
+- Display the worksheet that you want to edit (for more information, see "How to open a Discoverer worksheet"). - 2.
+Select one or more worksheet items or cells by selecting the grab handle of worksheet items to highlight them.

+Hint: You can select multiple items by pressing Ctrl and selecting another item.

+- 3. Select the Format link to display formatting tools above the worksheet data. - 4.
 Use the formatting tools to format the selected worksheet items.